More people in the UK are opting for a vegan diet than ever before. Is it just a fad, or are there real health benefits to be had?

 Vitamin D is used by the body to regulate calcium and phosphate levels.

-Sunlight is one of the body’s main sources of vitamin D. However, between October and March we often don’t get enough vitamin D from the sun alone and therefore need to find it in our diet.
+Sunlight is one of the body’s main sources of vitamin D. However, between October and March, we often don’t get enough vitamin D from the sun alone.
+Therefore, we need to find it in our diet.

 Vegans can get vitamin D from fortified plant-based products including spreads, breakfast cereals and soya drinks.
 Always read the label to check whether a product has been fortified, and that it doesn’t have high levels of saturated fat or added sugar.

 You can also purchase supplements if you are worried about your vitamin D levels.
-Just make sure to check it is definitely a vegan supplement.4
+Just make sure to check it is definitely a vegan supplement.

 - Vegan sources of iron

-Iron is an important consideration for vegans because, while iron is found in many plant-based foods, this type of iron is not absorbed as well by the body as iron found in meat.4
+Iron is an important consideration for vegans because, while iron is found in many plant-based foods, this type of iron is not absorbed as well by the body as iron found in meat.

-Vegans should try eating iron-rich foods in the same meal or snack as those containing vitamin C, which helps the body absorb more iron.6
+Vegans should try eating iron-rich foods in the same meal, or snack on those containing vitamin C, which helps the body absorb more iron.

 Good sources of iron for vegans include: